Welding Pipe

 Techniques

 A good rule of thumb is to maintain a weld bead width approximately two and a half times the diameter of the core wire inside the stick electrode for flat and horizontal welding applications.
-For vertical up welding, try to create a weld bead width around two and a half to three times the size of the core wire.
+For vertical up welding, create a weld bead width two and a half to three times the size of the core wire.
 Wider weld beads than these recommendations increase the potential for slag inclusions, which compromise the integrity of a structural weld.

 Consistent Performance of New Hobart Stick Electrode Improves Operator Control and Weld Quality